DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/Dialogs/Dialogs.md

 All dialogs have a name, which is now [[scripts]] can target them with [[actions]].
 This name must be **completely unique** throughout the entire game project files, both between JSON and MGS files.

-In [[MGS Natlang]], dialogs can be defined and "called" in place, so name definitions can be omitted; however, as Natlang *becomes* JSON before it's handed off to the [[MGE Encoder]], these dialogs still need a name — and Natlang calculates one based on the file name and line number.
+In [[MGS Natlang]], dialogs can be defined and "called" in place, so name definitions can be omitted; however, as Natlang *becomes* JSON before it's handed off to the [[MGE encoder]], these dialogs still need a name — and Natlang calculates one based on the file name and line number.
 This makes debugging dialogs a little more difficult, but dramatically easier to write.
 (You can still assign them names, or refer to dialogs without defining them, too, if you want to.)

 ## Format